 The beautiful Tao concept of Wu-Wei shows how non-action is the greatest action sometimes.
 Read more here.

-Why do bad things always happen to me?
+Why do bad things happen to me always?
 Somehow I manage to get over my current situation, then other bad things happen.
 Why me?